 - (a) Where agrichemicals are sprayed on public amenity areas signs must be displayed at every entrance where the public usually have entry to the area where the agrichemical is being sprayed (except where the entrance is from private property).
-Where agrichemicals are sprayed on other areas, signs must be displayed at the main entrance to the property.
-Signs required by this condition must clearly state: - (i) "CAUTION SPRAYING IN PROGRESS" or similar wording - (ii) the name and type of agrichemical used - (iii) a start and end date for spray operations - (iv) the name and phone number of the person carrying out the spraying - (v) that while signs are in place, it is not safe to enter. - (b) Where agrichemicals are sprayed within 50 metres of any public amenity area (ground-based application or drone application complying with condition 1(c)) or 200 metres (aerial application excluding drone application complying with condition 1(c)), signs must be prominently displayed on the boundary of the public amenity area and must clearly state "caution spraying in progress" or similar wording. - (c) Signs required by 3(a) or 3(b) should remain in place until all airborne spray has settled and the agrichemical has dried on its target surface.
-Signs must be removed within 5 days once the area is safe to re-enter. - (d) Any vehicles being used to apply agrichemical spray on public amenity areas must display prominent signs front and back that clearly state "CAUTION SPRAYING IN PROGRESS" or similar wording.
+Signs required by this condition must clearly state: - (i) "CAUTION SPRAYING IN PROGRESS" or similar wording - (ii) the name and type of agrichemical used - (iii) a start and end date for spray operations

+(iv) the name and phone number of the person carrying out the spraying

+- (v) that while signs are in place, it is not safe to enter. - (b) Where agrichemicals are sprayed within 50 metres of any public amenity area (ground-based application or drone application complying with condition 1(c)) or 200 metres (aerial application excluding drone application complying with condition 1(c)), signs must be prominently displayed on the boundary of the public amenity area and must clearly state "caution spraying in progress" or similar wording. - (c) Signs required by 3(a) or 3(b) should remain in place until all airborne spray has settled and the agrichemical has dried on its target surface.
+Signs must be removed within 5 days once the area is safe to re-enter. - (d) Any vehicles being used to apply agrichemical spray on public amenity areas or public roads must display prominent signs front and back that clearly state "CAUTION - SPRAYING IN PROGRESS" or similar wording. - (e) Where agrichemicals are sprayed on private property signs stating "CAUTION - SPRAYING IN PROGRESS" must be placed at the entrance to the property, and be removed within 5 days from completion of spraying.
+In addition a sign must be displayed at the entrance of the property stating as a minimum the following: - (i) the name of agrichemical used - (ii) the date for commencement of spray operations - (iii) the date when it is safe to re-enter the property and that it is not safe to enter until this date - (iv) the name and phone number of the person carrying out the spraying.